VonNeumannDao/NpDao/README.md

 - `proposalDuration`: The duration (in seconds) that a proposal can remain open for voting.
 Default is 259,200 (3 days).
 - `proposalCost`: The cost (in NP) to create a new proposal.
 Default is 26500000000 with 8 decimals.

+## TODO
+- [ ] Add staking functionality
+- [ ] Drain cycles when removing a WASM
+- [ ] Add custodian to token that manages wasm installation

 ## Contributing

 If you'd like to contribute to Sardines are Good, feel free to open a pull request or issue on GitHub.
 Contributions are welcome and appreciated!